Bidding at the Facebook Ad Auction: What You Need To Know

 When you create a new ad campaign on Facebook, oCPM is the default bidding option that is selected.
 However, it has one major drawback; oCPM works particularly well for larger audiences.
 Now, this may not seem like a drawback at first, but it is if your target audience is not as large as you would like it to be.

-You should know that when you select this option, Facebook handles the optimisation of your campaign entirely.
+You should know that when you select this option, Facebook handles the optimization of your campaign entirely.
 However, this may not necessarily work out in all cases.

 CPA (Cost Per Action)